Defying protesters, Ukraine's Yanukovich meets Putin on pact

 "We think that default risk is being seriously under-estimated," Timothy Ash, the head of emerging markets strategy at Standard Bank, said in a note to clients.

-The International Monetary Fund has suspended negotiations with Ukraine for a new bail-out programme, leaving the government to hunt for economic relief elsewhere.
+The International Monetary Fund has suspended negotiations with Ukraine for a new bail-out program, leaving the government to hunt for economic relief elsewhere.

 The crisis has exposed a gulf between Ukrainians, many from the West of the country, who hope to move rapidly into the European mainstream, and those mainly from the East who look to Moscow as a guarantor of stability.